benchan911/tp/docs/UserGuide.md

 #### 4.4.1.
 Add students’ attendance to event

-Add a student’s attendance to the attendance list.
+Adds a student’s attendance to the attendance list.
 This is a step by step command and you may follow the instructions given by the console.
 You may wish to use an existing list found in student list collection.

-Please note that if there are existing students in the attendance list of the chosen event, it will add to the existing students list.
 If you wish to start a new attendance list of the chosen event, please use `attendance clear` to clear the attendance list first.

 In future releases, we will allow adding of students to existing attendance list.